tapilew/payer-tiger/README.md

 #### 2. The Consumer Payment & Access Flow

-This is the core user journey, powered by a single Sherry Dynamic Action that orchestrates a complex series of events:
+This is the core user journey, powered by a single Sherry Dynamic Action that orchestrates a complex series of events to meet the Minithon's requirements.

 1. **Initiate Payment:** A follower clicks the "Unlock Content" button on a post.
-2. **Backend Orchestration:** Sherry sends a `POST` request to our Next.js backend.
-This backend is the brain of the operation and performs our **complex custom logic**: a. **Dynamic Price Calculation:** It reads our `paywall.json` to determine the correct price for the requested `contentId`.
+2. **Backend Orchestration (The "Complex Logic"):** Sherry sends a `POST` request to our Next.js backend.
+This backend is the brain of the operation and performs our **complex custom logic**: a. **Price & Address Resolution:**
-   b. **On-Chain Address Resolution:** It makes a read call to the `PayerRouter` contract on Avalanche Fuji to resolve the creator's wallet address from their handle. c. **Transaction Building:** It constructs a `USDC` payment transaction targeting the creator's resolved address for the dynamically determined price.
+   It reads our `paywall.json` to determine the price and makes a read call to the `PayerRouter` contract to resolve the creator's wallet address. b.
+   **Transaction Building:** It constructs a **single, powerful transaction** that bundles two calls using a multicall pattern: i.
+An `approve` call to the USDC contract, allowing our `PayerRouter` to spend the user's funds. ii.
+A call to the `payAndLogAccess` function on our `PayerRouter` contract, which transfers the funds and emits an on-chain event logging the access.
-3. **User-Signed Transaction:** The backend returns the `serializedTransaction` to Sherry.
-The user's wallet prompts them for a single signature to approve the payment.
+3. **User-Signed Transaction:** The backend returns this single, bundled `serializedTransaction` to Sherry.
+The user's wallet prompts them for **one signature** to approve the entire operation.
 4. **Secure Access Control:** Upon successful on-chain payment confirmation, the backend records the user's wallet address in an `access_records.json` file, granting them a non-transferable "access token" for that specific piece of content.
-5. **Signature-Gated Delivery:** The user is directed to a secure `/viewer` page on our Next.js app.
-To access the content, the user must sign a gas-less message to prove ownership of the wallet that paid.
-Our backend verifies this signature against the `access_records.json` before securely delivering the content.
-This prevents link-sharing and ensures only the payer can view the content.
+5. **Signature-Gated Delivery:** The user is automatically redirected to a secure `/viewer` page on our Next.js app.
+To access the content, the user must sign a **free, gas-less message** to prove ownership of the wallet that paid.
+Our backend verifies this signature against the `access_records.json` before securely delivering the content, preventing link-sharing.

 ### Architectural Flow